Data Lineage

 Select Star can show you column-level lineage for your data assets.
 The lineage view is designed to show where the data is coming from and where is it flowing towards, so you can find dependencies of each table, column, or dashboard, and see how changes to your assets would impact your data environment.

-If you need to thin down results, use some of our filtering features on your upstream or downstream lineage:
+If you need to narrow down results, use some of our filtering features on your upstream or downstream lineage:

 Note that you can layer the Data Type and Search Term/Exclude Search Term, but Search Term and Exclude Search Term are not able to be layered/applied simultaneously.